-In the instant case, the Respondent is charged with professional misconduct pursuant to Education Law Section 6530(9)(a)(i).
-A copy of the Commissioner's Order and Notice of Hearing and the Statement of Charges is attached to this Determination and Order as Appendix 1.
+In the instant case, the Respondent is charged with professional misconduct pursuant to Education Law Section 6530(9)(b) and (d).
+A copy of the Commissioner's Order, Notice of Hearing and the Statement of Charges are attached to this Determination and Order as Appendix 1.